keren-or1/llm-translation-agents-pipeline/README.md

 4. **Quantitative evaluation** using vector embeddings and cosine distance

 The three-agent translation system proves that modern LLMs can effectively handle error-prone input while maintaining semantic integrity, opening possibilities for robust natural language processing applications.

 ---

+## 📄 License

+This project is open-source software released under the **MIT License**.

+You are free to use, modify, and distribute this software for academic, research, or commercial purposes.
+See the [LICENSE](LICENSE) file for full terms.

+**Open Source Contribution**: This project is designed for community reuse and contribution.
+Contributions, improvements, and derivative works are welcome.

+---